 (g) Hydrogen.

 The engine type or engine family shall, in addition, meet the requirements set out in paragraph 5.1.1. in respect of any other specified fuels, fuel mixtures or fuel emulsions included by a manufacturer in an application for type- approval and described in Annex 1 to this Regulation.”

+Insert new Paragraph 5.4.2.1.3., to read:

-Annex 1 - Appendix A1, paragraph 2.8.1., amend to read:
+“5.4.2.1.3.
+When a turbocharged engine is fitted with a system which allows compensating the ambient conditions temperature and altitude, at the request of the manufacturer, the correction factor αa or αd shall be set to the value of 1.”Annex 1 - Appendix A1, paragraph 2.8.1., amend to read:

 “2.8.1.
 Fuel Type 1: Diesel (non-road gas-oil)/Ethanol for dedicated compression ignition engines (ED95)/Petrol (E10)/ Ethanol (E85)/(Natural gas/Biomethane)/Liquid Petroleum Gas (LPG) / Hydrogen”